mermaid-min/ics435-assignment4/README.md

 python fasion.py

-## Part2 - Fine-Tuning GPT-2 for Joke Generation
+## Part2 - Fine Tuning GPT-2 for Joke Generation
 Fine-tunes GPT-2 to generate a complete joke from any 3 starting words.

 ### Requirements